-You will report retail sales as follows, which will be broken out on the ABC Certificate:
+You will report retail sales as follows, which will be broken out on the ABC Certificate (note: the term Full Rate will replace full or Basic Cover Price for reporting purposes):

-- By geographical type:
+- 1. By geographical type:

-- a) United Kingdom and Republic of Ireland copies combined.
+- a) United Kingdom and Republic of Ireland as one figure.

 - 2. By rate band:

-- a) At Basic Cover Price
+- a) At Full Rate

-- b) Below Basic Cover Price
+- b) Below Full Rate

 - 3. By total average retail sales over the period.

-- 4. By total retail sales (combined with single copy sales) for the Selected normal issue.
+- 4. By total retail sales (combined with single copy sales) for the selected normal issue.

-G1.
-Single copy knowingly paid for by the consumer

-- a) Cash means legal tender notes and coins, cheque, credit/debit card, wireless payment systems. - b) This doesn't preclude a retailer selling more than one copy to a single purchaser (without the publisher's knowledge).

-G2.
-Copies are purchased from the publisher by the retailer, on a sale or return basis, either direct or via the distribution chain (typically distributor and/or wholesaler)

-- a) You will need to ensure all records required to support the retail sale claim are available for audit.
-This will include: - Full details of the exact numbers claimed as unsold or returned copies (including undelivered, lost or stolen copies) for every issue in the audit period. - ii) Full issue by issue details of all financial records and contracts with distributors, wholesalers and retailers, with specific regard to normal and recognised trade terms.
+- G1.
+Single copy knowingly paid for by the consumer - a) Cash means legal tender notes and coins, cheque, credit/debit card, wireless payment systems. - b) This doesn't preclude a retailer selling more than one copy to a single purchaser (without the publisher's knowledge). - G2.
+Copies are purchased from the publisher by the retailer, on a sale or return basis, either direct or via the distribution chain (typically distributor and/or wholesaler) - a) You will need to ensure all records required to support the retail sale claim are available for audit.
+This will include: - i) Full details of the exact numbers claimed as unsold or returned copies (including undelivered, lost or stolen copies) for every issue in the audit period. - ii) Full issue by issue details of all financial records and contracts with distributors, wholesalers and retailers, with specific regard to normal and recognised trade terms.
 These must be reconcilable to the distribution and returns records on an issue specific basis and to the average net retail sales claim. - iii) Details of any change in trading terms from firm sale (if allowed) to sale or return (either temporarily or permanently) or vice versa. - iv) Details of discounts, special offers or restrictions on the return of unsold or undelivered copies. - b) Copies reported using a pay on scan system will be reported in this category.
-You will need to ensure appropriate records of sales are available for audit. - c) Retail sales of Digital Editions via a third party retailer (for example Apple Newsstand, Google, Amazon etc) will be reported in this category.
+You will need to ensure appropriate records of sales are available for audit. - c) Retail sales of Digital Editions via a third party retailer (for example Apple Newsstand, Google, Amazon etc) will be reported in this category. - G4.

-G4.
 The price paid for the publication by the consumer must be clear and conspicuous